shishir-dm/dm-jx-infra/README.md

 # GitVersion Versioning Tool

-Makefile and scripts to help follow the gitflow release process like a boss.
+Makefile and scripts to help follow the githubflow release process.